drvinceknight/list-of-dev-things/README.md

     - I particularly like [google hangouts](https://plus.google.com/hangouts):
     light weight and has a mobile app (which is very useful when I can only respond whilst running between meetings).
     - Another great option is [gitter](https://gitter.im).
 Again, has a mobile app and also interfaces very nicely with github repositories.
+You can find the gitter room for this repository [here](https://gitter.im/drvinceknight/list-of-things-to-learn).
     - [irc](http://en.wikipedia.org/wiki/Internet_Relay_Chat) is very popular in the open source world.
 I can't say I'm the biggest fan but it's a great place to drop in and speak to people.